razorapid/Reborn-PK3-Content/README.md

 MorpheusDoc will scan whole lib and identify public functions (those which doesn't start with __).
 It'll create a documentation for them even if MorpheusDoc Comments doesn't exists for given function.

-In the comment, you can use multiple entires to describe arguments.
+In the comment, you can use multiple entries to describe arguments.
 Arguments have to start with @, after which you should specify the name of the argument that you want to describe.
 After the colon (:), you should specify a type of a variable.